Efe Sodje

-Efetobore Peter "Efe" Sodje (born 5 October 1972) is a former professional footballer who played as a centre-back for several English football league clubs.
+Efetobore Peter "Efe" Sodje (born 5 October 1972) is a former professional footballer who played as a centre-back.
+Sodje played for several Football League clubs, and is famous for wearing a do-rag, with the headband often having the words "Against All Odds".
 He represented Nigeria in the 2000 African Cup of Nations and the 2002 World Cup.

 Sodje began his career at Stevenage Borough and later played for Luton Town, Colchester United, Crewe Alexandra, Huddersfield Town, Yeovil Town, Southend United, Gillingham, Bury, Barrow and Macclesfield Town in two spells.

 Career

 Early career

 Sodje began his career playing for Stevenage Borough in the Conference National, who he had signed for ahead of the 1994–95 season.
 Prior to signing for Stevenage, Sodje had unsuccessful trials at both Wimbledon and Luton Town.
 He featured in Stevenage's reserve side throughout August 1994, waiting for his international clearance to come through before making a first-team appearance.
 He eventually made his debut on 27 September 1994, starting in Stevenage's 1–0 defeat at Welling United.
 Sodje made a total of 33 appearances during the 1994–95 campaign, scoring once in a 5–0 win over Yeovil Town, a game in which he came off the substitutes' bench to score.

 Sodje remained at Stevenage the following season, helping the club win the Conference National title, however they would be denied promotion to the Football League due to insufficient ground facilities.
 During the season, he made a total of 49 appearances, scoring five goals, four of which came in the league.

 Sodje's third season at Stevenage was his best in goalscoring terms; he scored 7 times in 55 games in all competitions as Stevenage finished the season in third place, beaten to the title by Macclesfield Town.

 Sodje left Stevenage at the end of the season to join newly promoted Football League side Macclesfield Town.
 He had made 138 appearances for Stevenage during his three-year spell with the side, scoring 13 goals.

 Sodje scored on his Football League debut, which was also Macclesfield Town's first game in the League.
 He played 83 times and scored 6 goals for Macclesfield Town before he left to join Luton Town in 1999; there, he made only 9 appearances and was loaned out to Colchester United for part of the 1999–2000 season.
 Sodje made three appearances for Colchester before returning to Luton.

 Sodje moved to Crewe Alexandra in 2000, where he made 97 league appearances over three seasons.
 His first goal for Crewe came in their 4–2 win over Portsmouth on 8 December 2001.
 During his time at Crewe Sodje was called up to the Nigeria squad for the first time in his career, and played at the 2002 FIFA World Cup in Japan.